Cyber data and information security idea. Yellow padlock and key and blue keyboard. Computer, information safety, confidentiality concept

 1. Visibility

 Security is the primary focus of cloud access security brokers, but they can also help you understand cloud spending.
-With a CASB, you can discover all cloud services in use, report on what your cloud spend is, and uncover redundancies in functionality and license costs.
+With a CASB, you can discover all cloud services in use, report on your cloud spend, and uncover redundancies in functionality and license costs.
 In addition to protecting your business and finances, a CASB can provide valuable information.

 2. Compliance